-- Lindsay Parsons, Assistant Planner, City of Toronto (email correspondence 15 and 25 April 2024).
-A request was sent for a search of any Victory Houses or post-war streetscapes with previous heritage recognition.
-A response indicated that no other Victory Houses or post-war streetscapes with heritage recognition were found in the City's Heritage Register. - Scarborough Historical Society (email correspondence 2 April 2024).
+- Lindsay Parsons, Assistant Planner, City of Toronto (email correspondence 15, 17, and 19 April 2024).
+Listing statements for comparable properties at 12 Old Kingston Road and 477 Manse Road were requested.
+Response indicated that further listing information could not be located for either property. - Scarborough Historical Society (email correspondence 2 April 2024).
 A request for information regarding the history of the subject property, the family history of John Wilson, John Wilson's sawmill, and the Rodda family.
 Also requested was information on the history of the West Hill community.
-A response was not received by the time of report submission. - Scarborough Preservation Panel (email correspondence 5 and 12 April 2024).
-A request for information on the property and neighboring properties (304, 306, 310, 314, 316, 318, 320, 324, and 344 Morningside Avenue) was sent.
+A response was not received by the time of report submission.

+Scarborough Preservation Panel (email correspondence 5 and 12 April 2024).
+A request for information on the property and nearby properties (304, 306, 308, 310, 314, 316, 318, 320, and 324 Morningside Avenue) was sent.
 A response indicated that the property is not included on a list or is considered a potential heritage property by the committee.
 The response also included that most homes varied in age from 1930 to 1990s with no particular architectural features.
 A record of the consultation with the Scarborough Preservation Panel has been included in Appendix C.